isralduke/thatbook/21-ecclesiastes.md

 > so you do not know the work of God who makes everything.
 > <a name="11:6">11:6</a> Sow your seed in the morning,
 > and do not stop working until the evening;
-> for you do not know which activity will succeed—
+> for you do not know which activity will succeed —
 > whether this one or that one, or whether both will prosper equally.

 ### Life Should Be Savored Because Death is Imminent